Stephon Gilmore: 2016: First Pro Bowl

-On January 11, 2017, the Buffalo Bills hired Carolina Panthers' defensive coordinator Sean McDermott as the 19th head coach in franchise history.
+After the 2016 season, the Bills hired Carolina Panthers defensive coordinator Sean McDermott as the 19th head coach in franchise history.
 Gilmore entered free agency for the first time in his career after not receiving a contract offer from the Bills.
-He entered contract negotiations with the Chicago Bears, but was unable to reach a deal.
+Gilmore entered contract negotiations with the Chicago Bears, but was unable to reach a deal.

 New England Patriots

+2017: Super Bowl LII appearance

-On March 9, 2017, the New England Patriots signed Gilmore to a five–year, $65 million contract that includes $40 million guaranteed, $31 million guaranteed upon signing, and also includes an initial signing bonus of $18 million.
+On March 9, 2017, the New England Patriots signed Gilmore to a five-year, $65 million contract with $40 million guaranteed, $31 million guaranteed upon signing, and an initial signing bonus of $18 million.

-He entered training camp as a slated to be a starting cornerback under defensive coordinator Matt Patricia following the departure of Logan Ryan.
+Gilmore entered training camp as a slated to be a starting cornerback under defensive coordinator Matt Patricia following the departure of Logan Ryan.
 Head coach Bill Belichick named Gilmore the No. 1 starting cornerback, alongside Malcolm Butler, to begin the season and he led a cornerback group including Jonathan Jones and Eric Rowe.